NaniRongali/NaniRongali/README.md

-# Hi, I'm <Nani Rongali>! 👋
+# Hi, I'm <NaniRongali>! 👋

-I am a passionate B Tech ECE student at Acharya Nagarjuna University, driven by a curiosity for technology and a love for writing.
+I am Nani a passionate B Tech ECE student at Acharya Nagarjuna University, driven by a curiosity for technology and a love for writing.
 My journey involves delving into the world of computer science, exploring new ideas, and sharing my insights with the community.

 ![<NaniRongali>'s Stats](https://github-readme-stats.vercel.app/api?username=<NaniRongali>&theme=vue-dark&show_icons=true&hide_border=true&count_private=true)